If you are reading this article that means you are searching for some practical kettlebell benefits that can add value to your training.

 No More Boring Cardio

-What makes is great cardio alternative?
+What makes it a great cardio alternative?

 Consistent and rhythmic swings of kettlebell make it a wonderful high-intensity cardio that can help you burn tons of calories in a short period of time.